filswan/swan-doc/fs3/overview.md

 #### **4. Fully compatible with existing cloud storage services** <a href="#8bf8" id="8bf8"></a>

 FS3 is currently fully compatible with Amazon S3 storage service functions.
-FilSwan officially provides a complete API interface for developers to carry out secondary development, allowing it to achieve more application functions.
+Swan officially provides a complete API interface for developers to carry out secondary development, allowing it to achieve more application functions.

 #### **5. Storage space can be used on demand** <a href="#ca93" id="ca93"></a>